exercism/arturo/docs/INSTALLATION.md

 That should print something like `arturo v/0.9.83 b/3112 (amd64/linux)`, and the specific version and platform identifiers may be different for you.

 ## Running Arturo code
-At that point, you're reaady to start writing Arturo code!
+At that point, you're ready to start writing Arturo code!
 To access the Arturo REPL interactive console, run `arturo` at the command-line.
 To execute an Arturo script, run `arturo <file>` at the command-line inside.
 To import packages, run `import "<package-name>"!` inside the REPL.